 Pak files - Virtual file system

 10 Jul 2019 - Simon Coenen - Reading time: 15 mins

 Packaging assets in large binary blobs in games is quite common.
 In 1992, Wolfenstein 3D introduced so called “WAD” files (Stands for “Where’s All the Data?”).
 This file format has been used after on Doom and eventually pretty much all games currently today in some form.
 It gives more flexibility to users (and developers) to create patches, mods, it provides opportunities for security measures but more importantly, it improves performance significantly as having only a few large binary files to read from is much faster than reading many small files.

-21 Jun 2019 - Simon Coenen - Reading time: 11 mins
+21 Jun 2019 - Simon Coenen - Reading time: 10 mins

 When working on my game engine project, I always get distracted by new interesting things or thoughts I want to look into and one of them was reflection.
 Almost all commercial game engine have some kind of reflection that makes GUI editors and visual scripting possible.
 Unlike those engines, I didn’t look into full all-the-way reflection because I didn’t want to bloat my code with that and maintain it.
 I was mostly interested in very simple type reflection so before you start frowning when looking at the code, this is not meant to be a complete reflection system at all!
 This is quite basic but I found it to be an interesting use of compile-time expressions.

 All the code can be found on GitHub.
-The relevant files to look at are:

-13 Jun 2019 - Simon Coenen - Reading time: 5 mins
+13 Jun 2019 - Simon Coenen - Reading time: 4 mins

 When working on the C++ delegates (see previous post), I found out about a thing called “natvis” and I never actually heard of it before even though it’s always been right under my nose when debugging Unreal Engine projects.
 It’s a really awesome and powerful debugging tool that allows you to define how classes should be visualized in the Visual Studio “Watch” windows and hover windows.